anhvungoc21/song-genre-predictor/README.md

 ## Model Scripts Descriptions

 **Note:** The following scripts can be run independently from each other.
 There are also detailed descriptions within these files provided as comments.
+If you choose to use the dataset `data_200_genre.csv`, remember to change the number of Mel spectrograms used accordingly.
+The default count was 1195 for the dataset `data_100_genre.csv`.
+The script `count.py` can help with the counting.

 **perform_cnn.ipynb** - Run our convolutional neural networks model on the generated Mel spectrograms.
 Test set evaluation and predictions are included.